 All Saints' Church also houses the grave of Philipp Melanchthon, a fellow proponent of the Protestant Reformation and contemporary of Martin Luther.

-A stark contrast to the ascetic lifestyle of the medieval religious orders, his large body also made it clear to the viewer that he did not abstain from drinking.
+It starkly contrasts the ascetic lifestyle of the medieval religious orders; his extensive body also makes it clear to the viewer that he did not abstain from drinking.
 The woodcuts by Hans Brosamer, Lucas the Elder, and Lucas the Younger are among the works from this era.

-Two towns in Saxony-Anhalt have the names Lutherstadt Eisleb-en and Lutherstadt Wittenberg as their official names.
-Even though Mansfeld is occasionally referred to as Mansfeld-Lutherstadt, the state has not decided to add the Lutherstadt suffix to its official name.
+Two towns in Saxony-Anhalt have Lutherstadt Eisleb-en and Lutherstadt Wittenberg as their official names.
+Even though Mansfeld is occasionally referred to as Mansfeld-Lutherstadt, the state has yet to decide to add the Lutherstadt suffix to its official name.

 The publication of Martin Luther's Ninety-Five Theses in 1517 is commemorated on Reformation Day, which has historical significance in the following European countries: The German states of Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, Thuringia, Schleswig-Holstein, and Hamburg observe it as a public holiday.
 A vote on introducing it is still pending in two additional states.

 Slovenia observes it because the Protestant Reformation made a significant cultural impact there.
-Protestant workers in Austria have the right to take time off of work to attend a church service, and children are permitted to skip school on that particular day.
+Protestant workers in Austria have the right to take time off work to attend a church service, and children can skip school on that particular day.
 Reformation Day is observed in Switzerland on the first Sunday following October 31.
-Most Lutheran churches in the United States observe Reformation Day on October 31 each year.
+Most Lutheran churches in the United States celebrate Reformation Day on October 31 each year.